mrhoads/arc_jumpstart_drops/tutorial_guide/connect_an_existing_kubernetes_cluster_to_azure_arc/_index.md

 * If using the Kubernetes Cluster - Azure Arc Onboarding role with a service principal, you must already have a resource group in which to onboard the cluster.

-* [Enable subscription with](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider) the two resource providers for Azure Arc-enabled Kubernetes.
+* [Enable subscription with](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider) the three resource providers for Azure Arc-enabled Kubernetes.
 Registration is an asynchronous process, and registration may take approximately 10 minutes.

   ```shell
   az provider register --namespace Microsoft.Kubernetes